threefoldfoundation/www_threefold_cloud/content/page/why/cards/card2/card2.md

 ---
 id: why2
-title: The Technology Demands It.
+title: The Technology Demands It
 image: ./card2.jpeg
 button: Read More on Our Blog
 link: ''